-- For concerns related to sewage, illegal dumping, hazardous waste, or illegal burning, please contact the Environmental Services Department.
+Report sewage, illegal dumping, hazardous waste, or illegal burning to Environmental Services:

 - An illicit discharge is any discharge to the municipal storm sewer system that is not composed entirely of storm water.
 Waters used for firefighting operations are allowed.
 In addition, any discharges approved under a National Pollutant Discharge Elimination System (NPDES) permit are allowed.

 - Please note that MS4 permits also dictate who is responsible for investigating illicit discharge claims.
-The county is not always the authority.
-We may direct you to the appropriate authority in other local governments.
+The county is not always the authority to handle the issue; we may direct you to the appropriate authority in other local governments.